awsdocs/iam-user-guide/doc_source/access_controlling.md

 }
 ```

 When you assign a policy like this as a permissions boundary for a user, remember that it does not grant any permissions\.
-It limits the maximum permissions that the user can be assigned using permissions policies\.
-For more information about permissions boundaries, see [Permissions Boundaries for IAM Identities](access_policies_boundaries.md)\.
+It sets the maximum permissions that an identity\-based policy can grant to an IAM entity\.
+For more information about permissions boundaries, see [Permissions Boundaries for IAM Entities](access_policies_boundaries.md)\.

 For detailed information about the procedures mentioned previously, refer to these resources:
 + To learn more about creating an IAM policy that you can attach to a principal, see [Creating IAM Policies](access_policies_create.md)\.